 - Click the Assets link at the top of the web console.

 - Tick the checkboxes in front of the assets you want to delete.- You can perform a search on one or more columns to easily find specific assets.
 In the example above, we filtered the Domain column to only list assets within the lansweeper domain.- You could also tick the checkbox at the very top to select all assets in the current search results.

 - Hit the Delete button on the left side of the web console, under Basic ActionsWhen you delete an asset, it is removed from your database and web console and any historical information and custom data associated with the asset is lost.
 This operation cannot be undone without restoring a database backup.
 Make sure you've selected the correct assets before hitting the Delete button.Deleting an asset does not prevent it from being rescanned.
 If the asset is still present in your network and submitted for scanning under Scanning\Scanning Targets, it will be rescanned and added to the web console again.
 To prevent the asset from being rescanned, you can exclude it.

 Manually deleting a single unwanted asset

-To manually delete a single asset from your database and web console, do the following:
+To manually remove a single asset from your database and web console, do the following:

 - Browse to the asset's Lansweeper webpage and hit the Edit asset button on the left side of the web console, under Asset options